 For media inquiries, please contact: Victoria Miller at [email protected]

 Samuel Arbesman is a complexity scientist, whose work focuses on the nature of scientific and technological change.
 He is currently Scientist in Residence at Lux Capital, a venture capital firm focused on ideas at the frontier of science and technology.
-He is also a Senior Fellow of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship at the University of Colorado and Research Fellow at the Long Now Foundation.
+He is also a Senior Fellow of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship at the University of Colorado Boulder and Research Fellow at the Long Now Foundation.

 Arbesman’s training is in complexity science, computational biology, and applied mathematics.
 His scientific research has been cited widely and has appeared in numerous peer-reviewed journals including the Proceedings of the National Academy of Sciences.
 His essays about science, mathematics, and technology have appeared in such places as the New York Times, Wall Street Journal, and Wired, where he was previously a contributing writer, and he has been featured in The Best Writing on Mathematics 2010.
 Arbesman is the author of the new book Overcomplicated: Technology at the Limits of Comprehension (Current/Penguin, 2016).
 He is also the author of the award-winning The Half-Life of Facts (Current/Penguin, 2012), which explores how knowledge changes over time.

 Previously, Arbesman was a Senior Scholar at the Ewing Marion Kauffman Foundation and a Research Fellow in the Department of Health Care Policy at Harvard Medical School.
 He completed a PhD in computational biology at Cornell University in 2008, and earned a BA in computer science and biology at Brandeis University in 2004.

 • Scientist in Residence, Lux Capital